 Do Regulations Vary by State?

 Most states have rules regulating fantasy football that are the same as the federal law outlined above.
 However, some states are stricter on gambling on fantasy sports teams.
-The states Arizona, Arkansas, Louisiana, Iowa and Tennessee do not allow gambling on contests that involves any element of chance.
+The states Arizona, Arkansas, Louisiana, Iowa, and Tennessee do not allow gambling on contests that involves an element of chance.
 The attorney generals of Florida and Kansas have also publicly questioned the legality of fantasy football, but games continue in those states.

 Are All Formats of Fantasy Football Legal?